stanford-oval/genie-cloud/doc/thingtalk-intro.md

 every time the trigger happen, the `text` variable in the scope of the rule will contain the first value produced by the trigger.
-Furthermore, in place of `from` we put a constant `"sabrinaapp"`, which means we only want tweets from that account (the official Sabrina account on Twitter).
+Furthermore, in place of `from` we put a constant `"sabrinaapp"`, which means we only want tweets from that account (the official Almond account on Twitter).

 So this is notifying us of all tweets from `"sabrinaapp"` as we receive